keyserwood/PythonAppleM1/README.md

 pipenv install pandas
 ```

 > Use pipenv as pip --> Pipenv will install the package.
-It might take some time to lock the depencies
+It might take some time to lock the dependencies.

 ##### Several packages

-> Store all the packages in requirements.txt file (see on git repo)
+> Store all the packages in requirements.txt file.

 ```python
 pipenv install -r requirements.txt